Updated December 2015

 - 10 Douglas County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- 65 K-12 students in Douglas County participated in activities during the 2013-14 school year that encouraged them to consider careers in health care, math and science.
-These events were hosted by the KU Area Health Education Center and Office for Cultural Enhancement and Diversity.
+- 41 K-12 students in Douglas County participated in activities during the 2014-15 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU AHECs.

-- Eudora and Lawrence high schools in Douglas County are two of 17 schools statewide that used Mini Medical School during the 2013-14 school year, a resource kit for upper level high school teachers in the biological sciences.
+- Eudora and Lawrence high schools in Douglas County are two of 19 schools statewide that used Mini Medical School during the 2014-15 school year, a resource kit for upper level high school teachers in the biological sciences.
 The kit is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
-Mini Medical School was created by the KU Area Health Education Center and features physicians and experts from KU Medical Center and Kansas State University.
+Mini Medical School was created by the KU AHECs and features physicians and experts from KU Medical Center and Kansas State University.

-- Douglas County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Douglas County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the Medical Education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 843 KU Medical Center graduates live and/or practice in Douglas County.
+- 891 KU Medical Center alumni live and/or practice in Douglas County.

-- 1 health care provider has been placed in Douglas County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 2 health care providers have been placed in Douglas County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

-- 58 enrollments in KU Medical Center continuing education courses and conferences by Douglas County health care professionals in FY14.
+- 782 enrollments in KU Medical Center continuing education/professional development courses and conferences by Douglas County health care professionals in Fiscal Year 2015.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Advancing Health Care Access

-- Douglas County residents saw KU Medical Center health care providers 18 times via telemedicine in FY14.
-An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Douglas County residents saw KU Medical Center health care providers 50 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the KU Center for Telemedicine and Telehealth.

 Are we forgetting anything?